Tolufolorunso/feedReader/README.md

 ### RSS Feed

-..* To make sure that the allFeeds variable has been defined ..* To make sure that the allFeeds have a url and that url is not empty ..* To make sure that the allFeeds have a name and that name is not empty
+* To make sure that the allFeeds variable has been defined
+* To make sure that the allFeeds have a url and that url is not empty
+* To make sure that the allFeeds have a name and that name is not empty

 ### The Menu

-..* A test that ensures the menu element is hidden by default ..* I wrote a test that show or hide the menu when the menu icon clicked
+* A test that ensures the menu element is hidden by default
+* I wrote a test that show or hide the menu when the menu icon clicked

 ### Initial Entries

-..* To test if the loadfeed function has
+* To test if the loadfeed function has at least one entry

+### New Feed Selection

+* Feed content changes when new feed is selected.